Vina Jie-Min Prasad

 Vina Jie-Min Prasad (维娜·杰敏·普拉萨德) is a Singaporean writer of science fiction and fantasy.
 She is a three-time finalist for both the Nebula Award and the Hugo Award, and has also been a finalist for other speculative fiction awards.
-She is currently based in Oxford.

 Writing career

 Prasad has been active in speculative fiction since 2016.
 She is a graduate of the Clarion West Writers Workshop.

 Recognition

 Prasad's short stories "Fandom for Robots" and "A Series of Steaks", both published in 2017, were nominated for the Nebula Award, the Hugo Award and the Theodore Sturgeon Award.
 Her short story "A Guide for Working Breeds" was a finalist for the Nebula Award for Best Short Story of 2020, and for the 2021 Hugo Award for Best Short Story.

 She was a finalist for the 2018 John W. Campbell Award for Best New Writer, and came second.